Work samples

 Steel Drawings

-Collage and drawing have been the basics of my sculpture for three decades.
+Collage and drawing have been the basics of my sculpture.
 Currently drawing has come to play a dominant role.
-Even after several years this body of work still feels quite new.
+Even after a decade this body of work still feels quite new.
 At first these pieces were made on my work table.
 Latter they moved to my shop floor which allowed me to increase their scale.

 I am intrigued by grotesque imagery and it's use in the decorative arts.
 Many of my images originate in wooden furniture, ceramic plates, illuminated manuscripts and various forms of wall coverings.
 I believe that creativity is often found in nooks and corners.